vinitha2022/Task/README.md

 # fundamentals

-Content for the Ansible Fundamentals lab,
+Ansible playbooks and other content for the Ansible Fundamentals lab.